13 Popular Tex-Mex Restaurants in San Antonio

 While you could just take a chance, why not visit a restaurant that already enjoys rave reviews?
 We've done the homework for you, asking locals and visitors alike for their favorite spots.

 But before we begin, let’s break it down for the foodies among us.
 You’ll find it common that many restaurants in this area will serve traditional Mexican fare such as chiles en nogada right alongside the more Americanized sizzling fajita platter.
-Even purists agree that the lines between Tex-Mex and traditional Mexican fare have blurred for some years anyway in this border state.
-So as we pop in to the following restaurants gracing the Lone Star State, definitions aside, we can all agree that whatever iteration Mexican food takes, it’s delicious!
+Even purists agree that the lines between Tex-Mex and traditional Mexican fare have blurred for some years in this border state.
+So as we pop in to the following restaurants gracing this area of the Lone Star State, definitions aside, we can all agree that whatever iteration Mexican food takes, it’s delicious!

 Today, we’re stepping away from the well-known Riverwalk restaurants (where you can find mainstays like Rita’s on the River, Rio Rio Cantina, and Casa Rio) and checking in around the city for the best Tex-Mex anywhere!
 Whether you prefer a quaint local spot or a regional chain atmosphere, we've got you covered with these picks.
 According to our (non-scientific, of course) poll, here in no particular order are...